Throw It Back

-"Throw It Back" is a song by American rapper Missy Elliott from her first extended play Iconology (2019).
+"Throw It Back" is a song recorded by American rapper Missy Elliott for her first extended play Iconology (2019).
 The song was released as EP's lead single on August 23, 2019.

 Composition

-"Throw It Back" was written by Elliott, William Jared Buggs, Quintin Ernest Talbert, and Michael Aristotle, while production was handled by Wili Hendrix.
+"Throw It Back" was written by Elliott, Quintin Ernest Talbert, Michael Aristotle, and William Jared Buggs, while production was handled by Willi Hendrix.
 Musically, "Throw It Back" has been described as a "woozy, futuristic romp" containing "distorted bass lines", frenetic production", and trap snares.
 Lyrically, "Throw It Back" contains references to Elliott's history, as well as previous collaborators Tweet and Heavy D, and Elliott's 2002 single "Work It".